Soo Locks - a Wonder of Engineering and Human Ingenuity

 Within a few years, commerce through the canal had grown to national importance, and the need for new locks became clear.
 The funds required exceeded the state's capabilities, and thus, in 1881 the locks were transferred to the United States government, and were placed under the jurisdiction of the U.S. Army Corps of Engineers.
 The Corps has operated the locks, toll free, since that time.

-The two active Locks, the MacArthur and the Poe, handle an average of 10,000 vessel passages per year, which means visitors are almost certain to get a glimpse of one or more of the many ships that ply the Great Lakes.
-From viewing stands situated at the Lock’s edge, enjoy an up-close-and-personal glimpse of life aboard freshwater and ocean-going freighters, some of which can carry as much as 72,000 tons of cargo in a single pass.
-In 2008, a stunning 80.6 million tons of cargo passed through this engineering marvel.
+From a brand-new observation platform situated at the Lock’s edge, enjoy an up-close-and-personal glimpse of life aboard freshwater and ocean-going freighters, some of which can carry as much as 72,000 tons of cargo in a single pass.
 Unique vessels are occasionally sighted, including tall ships, sailboats, cruise ships, and military crafts.
+The observation platform features both enclosed and open air areas and is handicap accessible.
+The park, observation platform, and visitors center are all open to the public and free of charge.

-A few steps from the water’s edge, a serene park of shady grass, defined walkways, manicured gardens and a democracy of trees representing those found throughout the Upper Peninsula await you.
-Take command of a comfortable benche for freighter watching or stroll the length and breadth of this beautiful green space.
+A few steps from the water’s edge, a serene park of shady grass, defined walkways, manicured gardens and a democracy of trees representing those found throughout the Upper Peninsula are found.
+Whether walking the park or relaxing on a bench, visitors enjoy a peaceful day in Soo Locks park.

 The story of the Soo Locks is a fascinating history lesson that comes alive in the Soo Locks Visitors Center.
 Illustrative displays and scheduled films tell the story of Native Americans, French explorers, fur traders and others who portaged canoes and cargo around the impassable rapids until the discovery of iron ore and copper in the Lake Superior basin led to the push for a more cost-efficient means of bypassing the rapids.
 This free facility is a must-see location, but don’t worry about missing some of the action in the Locks.
 The helpful staff monitor radio transmissions and are willing to share news of an arriving freighter.